-The VRAM setup was one of the defining features of the PS2, whilst 4MB seems like a small pool of memory compared to the Dreamcast that featured 8MB of VRAM, in reality this memory is applicable to onscreen textures only, with the PS2 being able to store textures in the systems main RDRAM and then call it when it needs it like when the player moves the in-game camera view.
-This did mean the developer had to be careful with how they managed the games VRAM usage and had to incorporate certain tricks to keep the texture size down.
+The VRAM setup was one of the defining features of the PS2, whilst 4MB seems like a small pool of memory compared to the Dreamcast that featured 8MB of VRAM, this memory is applicable to onscreen textures only, with the PS2 being able to store textures in the systems main RDRAM and then call it when it needs it like when the player moves the in-game camera view.
+This did mean the developer had to be careful with how they managed the game VRAM usage and had to incorporate certain tricks to keep the texture size down.
 To simplify this, the Dreamcast had to store all textures used for the level in VRAM at once, where the PS2 can store this in its main system RAM, but any textures seen on screen had to be stored in the eDRAM.
-For some games like FPS or racing game, the PS2 would swap these textures as the player or camera moved.
+For some games like FPS or racing games, the PS2 would swap these textures as the player or camera moved.
 Games that uses fixed camera angles do not benefit as such, like fighting games where the camera focuses on two characters all the time.
-This sort of technique has resurfaced with the advent of the PS5 and Xbox Series, using the main RAM as the framebuffer and storing off-screen textures and models in the consoles fast SSD, which is fast enough to cope with the bandwidth demand.
+This sort of technique has resurfaced with the advent of the PS5 and Xbox Series, using the main RAM as the frame buffer and storing off-screen textures and models in the console’s fast SSD, which is fast enough to cope with the bandwidth demand.

-Having 9.6GB/s of texture buffer bandwidth and 38.4GB/s frame buffer bandwidth (the Xbox only has 6.4GB/s bandwidth for the systems unified RAM) gave the PS2 an high fill rate which was used in certain SP games for certain effects, like the heat haze effect in Gran Turismo.
+Having 9.6GB/s of texture buffer bandwidth and 38.4GB/s frame buffer bandwidth (the Xbox only has 6.4GB/s bandwidth for the systems unified RAM) gave the PS2 a high fill rate which was used in certain SP games for certain effects, like the heat haze effect in Gran Turismo.

 A variant of the GS, known as the GS-32 featured 32Mb of eDRAM and was used for the GScube, this hardware is very rare and intended for professional CGI rendering.

-The Namco system 256 arcade board *may* use a variant of the GS with 8MB of VRAM, I can’t find any proof of this with the exception of forum posts and the footage I’ve seen of System 256 games (Tekken 5) they don’t look any different from the console counterpart.
+The Namco System 256 arcade board *may* use a variant of the GS with 8MB of VRAM, I can’t find any proof of this with the exception of forum posts and the footage I’ve seen of System 256 games (Tekken 5) they don’t look any different from the console counterpart.
 It’ s more likely to be a revision that’s based on the slim hardware design.